algorithmica-org/algorithmica/content/english/hpc/arithmetic/rsqrt.md

 \log \frac{1}{\sqrt x} = - \frac{1}{2} \log x
 $$

 The fast inverse square root is based on this identity, and so it needs to calculate the logarithm of $x$ very quickly.
-Turns out, it can be approximated by just reinterpreting a 32-bit `float` as integer.
+Turns out, it can be approximated by just reinterpreting a 32-bit `float` as an integer.

-[Recall](../float), floating-point numbers sequentially store the sign bit (equal to zero for positive values, which is our case), exponent $e_x$ and mantissa $m_x$, which corresponds to
+[Recall](../float) that floating-point numbers sequentially store the sign bit (equal to zero for positive values, which is our case), exponent $e_x$ and mantissa $m_x$, which corresponds to

 $$
 x = 2^{e_x} \cdot (1 + m_x)